 The Forum's prospectus includes answers to common questions about the Forum.

 A Ministerial Leadership Group (MLG) sets the Forum’s direction.
 The MLG consists of political officeholders such as First Ministers and Ministers, responsible for net zero emission policies in their jurisdictions.

-Scotland’s Cabinet Secretary for Net Zero, Energy and Transport, Mr Michael Matheson MSP, and NSW’s Treasurer and Minister for Energy, the Hon.
-Matt Kean MP are the Forum’s co-chairs for its first 2 years.
+Scotland's Cabinet Secretary for Net Zero and Just Transition, Ms Màiri McAllan MSP, and NSW's Minister for Climate Change, Energy, Environment and Heritage, the Hon.
+Penny Sharpe MLC, are the Forum's co-chairs.

 The MLG met for the first time on 6 July 2022.
 You can read the meeting communique online.

-Identified by the MLG, the Forum’s initial priorities focus on three policy areas: carbon sequestration, transport emissions and green hydrogen.
+Identified by the MLG, the Forum’s initial priorities focus on three policy areas: nature-based solutions, transport emissions and green hydrogen.

 Supported by officials